Get to know our scheduled topics and speakers:

 -

-How to Advocate for Your Child and Better Health Outcomes
+Two sessions: How to Advocate for Your Child, and Better Health Outcomes

 Rebeka Acosta, BCPA, CCHW , Executive Director | A+J Patient Advocacy